 Their acapella cover of G.C.
 Cameron’s “It’s So Hard To Say Goodbye To Yesterday” (from the 1975 film, Cooley High) placed a spotlight on the harmonies and differentiating tones existing from one of the decade’s most recognizable, influential R&B acts.
 The group would reissue an extended release of Cooleyhighharmony in 1993, which included their first Hot 100 No. 1 and breakout international classic, “End of the Road.”

 Related Influential [Motown] Philly Soul Albums: Phyllis Hyman’s Prime of My Life (1991); Boyz II Men’s II (1994)

 When Sade Adu and her eponymous band debuted in 1984 with Diamond Life, she introduced the emerging UK subgenre sophisti-pop.
 Known for balancing smooth jazz, soul, and softer pop with the enhancement of oasis-synths, sophisti-pop became the sought after sound for adult contemporary and quiet storm radio formats.

-While Sade has many exemplary moments on wax, her crowning jewel is Love Deluxe— her only studio album released in the ’90s.
+While Sade has many exemplary moments on wax, her crowning jewel is Love Deluxe — her only studio album released in the ’90s.
 From the downtempo vibes of “No Ordinary Love” and “Cherish The Day” to the majestic gondola sway of “Like A Tattoo,” Sade deceivingly makes love offset by betrayal sound enchanting.
-The staple single, “Kiss Of Life”, best embodies the angelic nature of Sade’s voice and loungey instrumentals, which influenced many of today’s R&B acts, including Drake.
+The influential R&B single “Kiss Of Life” best embodies the angelic nature of Sade’s voice and loungey instrumentals, which influenced many of today’s R&B acts, including Drake.